foss42/apidash/README.md

 **💾 Data**
 - Data is persisted locally on the disk.
 To save the current snapshot, just press the **Save** button in the collection pane.
+- Export your data into a HAR (HTTP Archive) file that can be version controlled & can be directly imported in other API Clients like Postman, Paw, etc. To access this option goto `Settings > Export Data`.

 **⚙️ Settings & Other Options**
 - Customize various options using a dedicated Settings screen.